owncloud-archive/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 cases this could result in re-login on mobile clients and desktop clients every hour.

-The session timeout can be overridden in the service provider, but this requires a source code change of the Apache Shibboleth module.
-A patch can be provided by the ownCloud support team.

 UID Considerations and Windows Network Drive compatability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^